The Royal Gorge Train – A Journey Through Time

 History of the Royal Gorge Route

 In the late 1870s, there was a race to build rail to access the Leadville district in the pursuit of ore rich in lead and silver.
 This attracted the Rio Grande and the Santa Fe railroads; both had tracks in the lower Arkansas valley.
 This conflicting interest turned into the historical Royal Gorge War.
-After significant gunfire and Supreme Court rulings, an out-of-court agreement was reached called the “Treaty of Boston” (Boston was the corporate home of the Santa Fe Train).
-This ended all litigation and gave the Denver and Rio Grnade (D&RG) back its railroad.
+After some gunfire and a Supreme Court rulings, an out-of-court agreement was reached called the “Treaty of Boston” (Boston was the corporate home of the Santa Fe Train).
+This ended all litigation and gave the Denver and Rio Grande (D&RG) back its railroad.
 D&RG paid Sante Fe $1.8M for the railroad it had built in the Gorge.
 The railway finally reached Leadville on July 20th, 1880.

 The Era of The Passenger Train